chmike/emailaddress/README.md

 # emailaddress.Check()

-This package contains a single function that checks the syntactic validity of an email address.
+This package contains two functions to check email addresses.

 An email address name must respect rules presented in [https://en.wikipedia.org/wiki/Email_address](https://en.wikipedia.org/wiki/Email_address).

 The `emailaddress.Check` function ensures that the email address respect those rules.
 If not, it returns an error explaining the detected problem.
+This function accepts emails without a domain like "root" which is valid on unix systems.

+The `emailaddress.CheckWithDNS()` calls `Check` and also checks that the domain after the last @ is an existing domain accepting emails.
+With this call the email "root" is invalid since it has no domain accepting emails.

 ## Prerequisites